dwyl/phoenix-todo-list-tutorial/README.md

 This will allow us to filter the items in the next step.

-The other view function we need, well help our view know which filter is selected so that the UI can reflect it correctly.
+The other view function we need, will help our view know which filter is selected so that the UI can reflect it correctly.
 Add the following definition for `selected/2`: